 Once you’ve fallen in love with this recipe, make sure to try Sous Vide Rack of Lamb (that herby feta sauce is amazing).
 If you need more sauce, marinade, and seasoning inspiration, look no further than my cookbooks!

 This cookbook outlines my entire method for keeping your freezer stocked with ready to sous vide meals (and some great recipes to boot!).

 What to Look for in Leg of Lamb

 Lamb has a reputation for being “gamey”, but that hasn’t been my experience.
-I think (nope, I know) it’s because I’ve been buying my lamb from a high quality source: Porter Road.
+I think (nope, I know) it’s because I’ve buy my lamb from high quality sources.
 Don’t skimp on when buying your boneless leg of lamb – save that for boneless skinless chicken breasts!

 And on that note, yes: make sure your leg of lamb is boneless.
 If you’re buying direct from a butcher, they can do this for you.
 This makes it easier to handle and allows us to smother it with a delicious garlicky, herby mixture and roll it right up!

 What do I need to make sous vide leg of lamb?

 Fret not: this is a much simpler process than you are anticipating.
 I promise.